-Dear Canada is a 26 volume series that presents moments of Canadian history through the eyes and diaries of fictional young girls from each time period.
+Dear Canada is a multi-volume book series that presents moments of Canadian history through the eyes and diaries of fictional young girls from each time period.

 Homeschooling mom, Alex, reports: “My nine year old is absolutely addicted to the ‘Dear Canada’ series of books.
 Because the history is presented in the form of a story, from the perspective of a child, my daughter is retaining a surprising amount of history.
 And she’s just reading them for pleasure…no formalized “lesson” involved.”

 - The Spanish Flu Epidemic

 - The Holocaust

 - Gold Rush